 Graduate teaching assistantships are available to U.S. citizens on a competitive basis.
 Graduate assistantships provide stipends of approximately $10,000.00 for nine months plus a tuition waiver.
 Assistantships are awarded on the basis of the applicant’s undergraduate GPA, GRE scores, letters of recommendation, statement of purpose, and GTA application form.
 Assistantships cannot be awarded until admission to the Graduate School (for the School of Communication & Journalism) has been approved.

 - First round review for fall semester: February 15th

-- Second round review for fall semester: May 1st of the same year
+- Second round review for fall semester: April 15th

 If you are offered and accept an assistantship, you will be expected to:

 - Complete the paperwork for and pass a required background check.

 - Attend a mandatory workshop and orientation one week prior to the beginning of classes each semester.

 - Assist in teaching courses in the School.
 These courses include but are not limited to: